RyanStan/rustcask/README.md

 Reads can execute concurrently because each thread gets its own set of `data_file_readers`.
 However, writes are serialized - all threads share the same `active_data_file_writer`.

 ### Error handling
-I had a bit of back-and-forth with myself on how to handle error types.

-I started by defining an error enum, `RustcaskError`, with variants that represented different error sources.
-Each Rustcask operation would return a `Result<_, RustcaskError>`.
-The problem with this is that it forces callers to handle error variants that may not be thrown from the method they're calling.

-To improve on this, I ended up creating [distinct error types for each API operation](./src/error.rs): `SetError`, `GetError`, `OpenError`, and `RemoveError`.
+I was inspired by this article, [Modular Errors in Rust](https://sabrinajewson.org/blog/errors), to create [distinct error types for each API operation](./src/error.rs): `SetError`, `GetError`, `OpenError`, and `RemoveError`.

-I was inspired by this article, [Modular Errors in Rust](https://sabrinajewson.org/blog/errors).
-The author talks about how error types should be tied to the "units of fallability" of an application.
+Set, get, open, and remove, are the "units of fallability" of an application.
-In Rustcask's case, these units of fallability are the set, get, open, and remove operations.
-Each of these may fail for different reasons, and I want to return a different message to the caller in each case.
+Each operation may fail for different reasons, and should a unique error message.
-The distinct error types lets us model this more nicely then a common error type.
+Therefore, defining distinct error types for each operation makes the most sense.

+This is as opposed to the alternate pattern of having a library-wide error type like `RustCaskError`.
+Library wide error types are nice because they simplify code.
+However, they force the client to handle errors that may not be specific to the method they're calling.

 ### Other design decisions
 - Keep an open file handle for each data file in a Rustcask directory.
 This helps avoid expensive system calls to open files.